nextcloud/fulltextsearch/README.md

-# FullTextSearch
+# Full text search

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/nextcloud/fulltextsearch/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/nextcloud/fulltextsearch/?b=master)

 **BETA VERSION**

-_FullTextSearch_ is the core App of a full-text search framework for your Nextcloud.
+_Full text search_ is the core App of a full-text search framework for your Nextcloud.
 To have it operate, and get content indexed, some other Apps are needed:

 - Some **Providers Apps** to extract content from your Nextcloud.